designstem/projects/geometry/index.md

 **which uses a two-dimensional shape to create a three-dimensional object**

 Nature has been called the greatest designer.
-Lets learn nature’s design process and be creative ourselves.
+Let us learn nature’s design process and are creative ourselves.
 How does nature create? **Repetition**, repeating patterns.

 Geometric patterns are a useful tool in graphic design, but not only.
 Geometric 3D models can give ideas for creating everyday domestic objects with beauty and character.